ahmad-smadi/201reading-note/class-02.md

 - a conditional statement saya what to do in a given situation a conditional statement is based on a concept of " if / then / else " if a condition is met then your code executes one or more statements else your code does somthing different

+### COMMENTS
+- You should write comments to explain what your code does.
+They help make your code easier to read and understand.
+This can help you and others who read your code

+#### for example :
+//var eserName = "ahmad"
+- another way
+/* var userName = "ahmad" */